-Unilateral Measures across the Globe
+Unilateral Measures across the Globe – updated interactive tool

-The inconsistency of unilateral measures increases the complexity for businesses who seek to comply with the rules and can increase the overall tax burden.
+The inconsistency of unilateral measures increases the complexity for businesses that seek to comply with the rules and can increase the overall tax burden.
 BDO has created a tool to help navigate this emerging landscape.